cogent3/cogent3/tests/test_util/test_table.rst

     And
     a legend too

-A few things to note about the delimited file saving: formatting arguments are lost in saving to a delimited format; the ``header`` argument specifies whether the first line of file should be treated as the header; the ``with_title`` and ``with_legend`` arguments are necessary if the file contains them, otherwise the become the header or part of the file.
+A few things to note about the delimited file saving: formatting arguments are lost in saving to a delimited format; the ``header`` argument specifies whether the first line of the file should be treated as the header; the ``with_title`` and ``with_legend`` arguments are necessary if the file contains them, otherwise they become the header or part of the table.
 Importantly, if you wish to preserve numerical precision use the ``pickle`` format.

-``cPickle`` should be able to load a useful object from the pickled ``Table`` alone.
+``cPickle`` can load a useful object from the pickled ``Table`` by itself, without needing to know anything about the ``Table`` class.

 .. doctest::